AJR07-2/Paint-App/README.md

 5. Rect_Drawer- Draws a rect when mouse is dragged (please remember to toggle the fill and border)

 ### Features
-1. Saving and Loading- Allows you to save a sketch and retrieve it, even thou its the next session
+1. Saving and Retrieving- Allows you to save a sketch and retrieve it in another session
-2. Reset_Canvas- Resets the Canvas
+2. Reset_Canvas- Clears Drawings
 3. Download- Downloads the sketch
-4. Random Colour- Generates a Random Colour
+5. Canvas Adjustments
-5. Adjust Canvas to fit window
+6. Manage Lag- Frame Rate & Cutting Drawing Out of Frame (Drawing is not automatically removed as users might need it, since canvas size is adjustable)

 ### Configuration
 1. Tool- Displays different tools